New total defence resolution for a stronger Sweden

 Enhanced capabilities and an accelerated pace are priorities for developing the civil defence.
 The Total Defence Bill outlines a historically large investment in the civil defence through an allocation of SEK 37.5 billion through 2030.

-“With the Defence Resolution in place, the course has now been set for a to build a powerful total defence.
+“With the Defence Resolution in place, the course has now been set to build a powerful total defence.
 The civil defence will be built up based on the demands of war, and we aim to swiftly build up capabilities that strengthen Sweden and make our country more secure,” says Minister for Civil Defence Carl-Oskar Bohlin.

 The introduction of the economic planning framework will serve as an important foundation for funding of the civil defence.
 The aim is to bring predictability, endurance and transparency to the strategic approach of the civil defence, and an ability to better prioritise and follow up results of the measures taken.

-Priority preparedness sectors
+Priority civil preparedness sectors

-All preparedness sectors in the civil defence will receive additional funding during the period 2025–2030.
+All civil preparedness sectors in the civil defence will receive additional funding during the period 2025–2030.
 Society’s functionality is vital for the Swedish Armed Forces to be able to carry out its duties.
-Some preparedness sectors have therefore been given special priority.
+Some civil preparedness sectors have therefore been given special priority.
 These include electronic communications and postal services, food supply and drinking water, health and social care, transport, energy supply, rescue services and protection of the civilian population.

 Coordination and command of the civil defence